-The 8-year track record for the Nashville Downtown Partnership’s outreach initiative confirms that "housing first" is an effective change agent.
+Our 10-year track record confirms that "housing first" is an effective change agent.
 That first turn of the key in the door of an apartment can unlock the path to a new life.

-Over the past eight years, 105 clients have received housing assistance through this program.
-Based on their prior histories, an estimated 5,673 arrests have been prevented once they moved into an apartment.
-Fourty-seven of them are now in permanent housing with outside sources of support.
+Over the past 10 years, 120+ clients have received housing assistance through this program.
+Based on these individuals' prior histories, an estimated 6,000+ arrests have been prevented as a result of this housing first approach.

 In 2020, the Partnership was one of several organizations to receive a COVID-19 Emergency Services Grant to expand this work through 2022.
 Across Nashville, the Partnership and other grant recipients will house at least 400 unsheltered individuals, a critical step in preventing the spread of COVID-19.
 The Partnership is proud to be one of many partners in this city-wide effort, which aims to provide transitional and permanent housing to 400 individuals in Davidson county during this two-year grant period.